-You will be required to select an essay topic from the list on pages 33-35.
-A selection list of topic choices will be available on MOODLE during the time period specified below.
+You will be required to select an essay topic from the list on pages 33-36.
+A selection list of topic choices will be available on MOODLE during the time-period specified below.
 Once the choice window opens, essay topics will be assigned on a first-come, first-served basis.
 Each topic can be selected by up to 2 students.
 In some cases topics MAY be available for 3 students, the list of these topics is made by random selection each year.
 The number of students per essay topic is final, and no exceptions will be made.
+You will only receive confirmation of your essay selection once formally notified by the Biology Department.